 Supervisory team:

-Andrew G. Cresswell
+Dr Andrew G. Cresswell

-Glen A. Lichtwark
+Dr Glen A. Lichtwark

 Ross D. Wilkinson

-Introduction:
+Introduction

-Previous research has proven that the upper body force produced by cyclist via handlebar grip is effective at increasing power output at the crank.
-Specificity, a study by Baker.et.al (2002) found that maximal power output produced over one crank cycle during seated cycling is reduced by 22% when riders are not able to grip the handlebar.
-In analyses of the power transferred across the hip joint, studies have shown that power contribution of the trunk and upper limbs increases almost linearly with power output, reaching about 13% at ~1000 W (Elmer et al., 2011).
-Change in position (seated to standing) has also been associated with significant changes in the amplitude and timing of muscle activations (Turpin, et.al 2016).
-Investigations by Davidson et al., (2005, Pilot study) suggests the increase in maximal power during non-seated cycling can be explained by a greater contribution of power from muscles in the upper body.
-Turpin et al., 2017, supported this by finding that riders upper body muscles are more activated during high-power output cycling than in a non-seated posture compared to when seated.
-Thus, the contribution made by the upper body via the handle-bar grip is to help to overcome the large resistive loads typically used during high intensity leg cycle ergometry (Baker, 2001).
-Turpin, et.al 2016 also stated that the increasing pedal forces and upward reaction forces acting on the trunk also increase, and eventually tend to lift the upper body however this was not directly measured.
+Previous research has proven that the upper body force produced by cyclists via the handlebar grip is effective at increasing power output at the crank (Baker et al., 2002).
+Specifically, Baker.et.al (2002) found that maximal power output produced over one crank cycle during seated cycling is reduced by 22% when riders are not able to grip the handlebar.
+Analyses of the power transferred across the hip joint to the crank have shown that power contributed by the trunk and upper limbs increases almost linearly with power output; reaching ~13% at ~1000 W (Elmer et al., 2011).
+Changing posture from seated to standing has also been associated with significant changes in the amplitude and timing of muscle activations (Turpin, et.al 2016).
+The findings of Davidson et al. (2005, Pilot study) suggest the increase in maximal power during non-seated cycling can be explained by a greater contribution of power from muscles in the upper body.
+Turpin et al. (2017) provided further evidence that a rider’s upper body muscles are more activated during high-power output cycling in a non-seated posture compared to when seated.
+Hence, it has been suggested that the contribution of force made by the upper body via the handlebar grip is to help to overcome the large resistive loads typically encountered during high-power output cycling (Baker, 2001).
+Turpin et al. (2016) provided a similar theory that increasing pedal forces lead to larger upward reaction forces acting on the trunk, which tend to lift the upper body.
+However, it should be noted that neither Baker (2001) or Turpin et al. (2016) directly measured the vertical forces acting on the rider.

-Another factor needed to be considered is the rider’s center of mass (CoM).
-Research by Baker, (2001) and Dore et al., (2006) both theorised that by pulling up on the handle-bars, a rider prevents upward acceleration of their CoM.
+Another factor needed to be considered is the rider’s centre of mass (CoM).
+Research by Baker (2001) and Dore et al. (2006) both theorised that by pulling up on the handlebars, a rider prevents upward acceleration of their CoM.
 Thus, the CoM of the body is maintained at a constant vertical level (i.e. fixed to the seat), which allows leg extension power to generate greater levels of crank power (Dore et al., 2006).
-Wilkinson, (2020) actually found that “the rise and fall of CoM acts as mechanical amplifier during non-seated cycling”.
-It appears that for a given power output, changes in CoM energy contribute to peak instantaneous power output at the crank, thus reducing the required muscular contribution (Wilkinson, 2020).
-Greater upper body joint power contributions occurred at higher power outputs and when cadence was reduced, helping to explain why maximal power outputs are higher when riders are able to grip the handlebar (Wilkinson, 2020).
+Wilkinson et al. (2020) found that the vertical motion of the rider’s CoM can act as mechanical amplifier during non-seated cycling.
+It appears that for a given power output, changes in CoM energy contribute to peak instantaneous power output at the crank; possibly reducing the required muscular contribution (Wilkinson et al., 2020).
+Greater upper body joint power contributions occurred at higher power outputs and when cadence was reduced, helping to explain why maximal power outputs are higher when riders are able to grip the handlebar (Wilkinson et al., 2020).

-The aim for this study is to examine the effect of grip vs no grip in both seated and non-seated posture on power generated by the upper and lower limb on subsequent movement of the centre of mass during a 5-second maximal power (sprint) task in recreational cyclist.
-We suspect that more power will be generated by the upper and lower body during grip conditions compared to non-grip.
-We also suspect this effect will be larger for non-seated posture and the COM displacement will be less in grip conditions vs. non-grip conditions.
+The aim of this study is to examine the effects of grip versus no grip in both a seated and non-seated posture on power generated by the upper and lower limb and subsequent movement of the CoM during a 5-second maximal power (sprint) task in recreational cyclists.
+We suspect that more power will be generated by the upper and lower body during grip conditions compared to non-grip in both postures.
+We also suspect the effect of grip will be larger in the non-seated posture and that CoM displacement will be reduced in the grip conditions compared to the no-grip conditions.

 Research approach